raspberrypilearning/lineup/en/step_4.md

-## Testing the script
+## Test the script

 --- task ---
-To test the script you'll need to **call** the block you have made.
-You also need to provide it with the number of `columns`{:class="blockmoreblocks"} you want in your grid.
-Add this code to your sprite.
+To test the script, you need to **call** the custom block and provide it with the number of `columns`{:class="blockmoreblocks"} you want in your grid.

+Add this code to your sprite:

 ```blocks
 when flag clicked